 Firstly, it’s important to note that dogs, much like humans, need a good night’s sleep.
 Dogs sleep between 12-14 hours a day, with puppies needing as much as 18-20 hours a day.
 However, when you’re working night shifts, your dog’s sleep schedule may become disrupted.

-Sujet a lire : How to Train a Service Dog for a Child with Autism?
+Sujet a lire : How to Formulate a Homemade Diet for Dogs with Heart Disease?

 To balance your dog’s sleep and exercise schedule with your night-shift routine, you will need to consider several factors.
 Ensuring your dog gets enough sleep during the day while also fitting in enough exercise can feel like a juggling act.
 However, effective time management can help establish a routine that works for both you and your pet.